rmccrear/codex-lv3-may-2025/week5/db-mini-project/db-levels/db-mini-project-lv-1.md

 ## 📋 Before You Start

 **Complete the Activity Guide first!** Work through Steps 1-4 of the Activity Guide to:
-- Plan your database tables and relationships
+- Plan your database tables
 - Design your component structure
 - Map out your app's features
 - Set success criteria